-4.4.4 Specific arrival/departure information (ATA/ATD)
+4.4.6 Specific arrival/departure information (ATA/ATD)

-These notifications are mandatory for vessels eligible for PSC inspections flying a flag other than the State of the port of call.
+These notifications are mandatory for vessels eligible for PSC inspections flying a flag other than the State of the port of call and for vessels under the scope of Directive 2002/59/EC (> 300 GT) which calls at a Union port, as required by PRF Directive.

-The ATA and ATD are reported as updates to the previously sent PortPlus message(s) with the pre-arrival information (port call, HAZMAT, waste and security information), and transferred automatically to the inspection database (THETIS) through the central SSN.
-ATA and ATD will be forwarded to THETIS regardless of whether Waste or Security data elements are included in a PortPlus notification.
+The ATA and ATD are reported as updates to the previously sent PortPlus message(s) with the pre-arrival information (port call, HAZMAT, waste, security, persons on board passenger ships and bunkers information), and transferred automatically to the inspection database (THETIS and THETIS-EU) through the central SSN.
+ATA and ATD will be forwarded to THETIS and THETIS-EU regardless of whether Waste or Security data elements are included in a PortPlus notification.